Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Method

 Combining the foreground and instrumental noise, the thermal-noise level is then given by $\sigma = (T_{\rm sky} + T_{\rm rec}) / \sqrt{\Delta t\,\Delta \nu}$, where the sky temperature is $T_{\rm sky}=f_{\rm t}$, the receiver noise is $T_{\rm rec}$, $\Delta t$ is the integration time per channel, and the channel width is $\Delta \nu = 1\,\rm MHz$.

 It is not easy to predict and model instrumental systematic errors, such as calibration errors \cite{2017ApJ...835...49M}, ionospheric effects \cite{2014MNRAS.437.1056V}, and beam chromaticity \cite{2021MNRAS.506.2041A}.
 In this work, to investigate the ideal detectability, we do not include complicated systematic errors.
-On the other hand, we assume a minimum noise level of 5\,mK in each channel as a fiducial value.
-This choice is motivated by requiring that the wide-band observation can detect the $\Lambda$CDM model, as described in Section~\ref{sec:3}.
+Thus, the noise level in a channel can be as low as 1.7 mK even when the sky temperature is 10,000 K. \TT{However, systematic errors would set a minimum noise level, and thus} in Section~\ref{sec:3}, we discuss the effect of imposing a minimum noise level on the detection of the 21 cm signal.

-For the observing configurations, we assume the following three cases: (1) observations from 1\,MHz to 50\,MHz with a wide-band antenna and a channel width of 1\,MHz; (2) observations from 1\,MHz to 50\,MHz at 5\,MHz intervals, using an optimized antenna for each frequency channel with a bandwidth of 1\,MHz; and (3) observations from 15\,MHz to 50\,MHz with a wide-band antenna and a channel width of 1\,MHz.
+For the observing configurations, we assume the following three cases: (1) observations from 1\,MHz to 50\,MHz with a wide-band antenna and a channel width of 1\,MHz; (2) observations from 1\,MHz to 46\,MHz at 5\,MHz intervals, using an optimized antenna for each frequency channel with a bandwidth of 1\,MHz; (3) observations from \syv{minimum frequency, $f_{\rm min}$,} to 50\,MHz with a wide-band antenna and a channel width of 1\,MHz.
 For configurations~(1) and (3), a wide-band antenna may introduce unwanted spectral structure due to instrumental chromaticity.
 For configuration~(2), we assume independent instruments optimized for each channel, which may reduce systematic errors.
 These strategies are motivated by the findings of \cite{2024PhRvL.133m1001O}.

-Using models of the 21 cm signal, foregrounds, and noise, together with the assumed observing configurations, we assess the detection and model-selection performance via Bayesian evidence.
+Using models of the 21 cm signal, foregrounds, and noise, together with the assumed observing configurations, we assess the detection performance and \syv{template distinguishability} via Bayesian evidence.
 For this purpose, we construct mock data based on the 21\,cm signal of model $i$, as described in the the previous section.
 The mock signal at the $k$-th frequency channel, including foreground, is given by

-where $m_{i}$ is the true 21\,cm signal for model $i$, and $f_{\rm t}$ and $T_{R,t}$ denote the mock foreground and radio background temperature, respectively.
-We then fit the model $j$ to the mock data constructed from model $i$.
-The model prediction at the $k$-th frequency channel is given by
+where $m_{i}$ is the true 21\,cm signal for model $i$, $T_{R,t}$ denotes radio background temperature and $\hat{\Theta}$ is fiducial parameter of foregrounds. \syv{We added Gaussian noise $N_k$ with zero mean and standard deviation.} \syv{We note that, in practice, the effect of free--free absorption depends on the redshift of the source signal \TT{(for the 21\,cm signal \citep[e.g.,][]{2018PhRvD..98d3520B}).} In this work, however, we assume that the observed spectrum is dominated by Galactic foreground components.} We then fit the model $j$ to the mock data constructed from model $i$ \syv{with amplitude parameter $A$.} The model prediction at the $k$-th frequency channel is given by